supabitapp/codex-balancer/README.md

 State lives in `~/.codex-balancer/state.db`.

-SQLite stores account credentials and settings, client API keys with cumulative token usage derived from retained response facts, and the latest route owner for active conversations.
-Limits, reset credits, credit burn, model lists, prices, dashboard events, and other computed state stay in memory and are fetched or rebuilt after restart.

 ## Point Codex at it

 On each machine that runs Codex, export a key from the server before starting